 Two total lunar eclipses occur this year, the first since late 2011, in April and October.
 Solar-wise, April's annular 2014 eclipse is only observable from Australia, but North America is well positioned for a partial event in October.

 Any list of nature's grandest spectacles would certainly include eclipses of the Sun and Moon.
 Up to seven of them can take place in one year, though the last time that happened was 1982.
 The fewest possible is four, as will be the case in 2014.
-Eclipse and eclipse, it's a site to see what new wonders the skies will unveil.
-This year will provide a great quartet — especially because three of these events will be observable from North America.A solar eclipse happens only at new Moon, when the lunar disk passes directly between us and the Sun.
+But it's a great quartet — especially because three of these events will be observable from North America.A solar eclipse happens only at new Moon, when the lunar disk passes directly between us and the Sun.
 Conversely, a lunar eclipse occurs during full Moon, when our satellite passes through Earth's shadow.
 These alignments don't occur at every new and full Moon because the lunar orbit is tipped about 5° to Earth's orbital plane — only occasionally do the Sun, Earth, and Moon line up exactly enough for an eclipse to occur.
 (The technical name for that, by the way, is syzygy.)

 Three types of lunar eclipse are possible (total, partial, and penumbral) depending on how deeply the full Moon plunges into or near the umbra, our planet's dark, central shadow.
 If it goes all the way in, we see a total lunar eclipse that's preceded and followed by partial phases.
 If the Moon skims part way into the umbra, only the partial phases occur.
 And if its disk passes just outside the umbra, it still encounters the weak penumbral shadow cast by Earth.